hyeondongChoi/microcalcification-birads-uq/SSL/readme.md

 # MoCo v3 for Self-Supervised Learning

 ## Introduction
-This is a PyTorch implementation of MoCo v3 for self-supervised ViT for finetuning on mammography images.
+This is a PyTorch implementation of MoCo v3 for self-supervised learning (SSL) with Vision Transformers (ViT) on mammography images.

 We follow the official resources:
 - **MoCo v3 (official GitHub)**: [https://github.com/facebookresearch/moco-v3](https://github.com/facebookresearch/moco-v3)